-Opiate withdrawal symptoms can vary, but many people develop anxiety.
-While you may feel awful at first, your symptoms should fade as your body adapts to the lack of opiates.
-Medications can also help to ease your symptoms.
+Opiate withdrawal symptoms can vary, but many people develop anxiety and restlessness.
+While you may feel awful at first, the most intense withdrawal symptoms will typically resolve within 4-10 days.[4]
+Medications like methadone and buprenorphine can also help to ease your anxiety and other withdrawal symptoms.

-Common opiate withdrawal symptoms include many symptoms that can cause anxiety, such as these:[1-3]
+Common opiate withdrawal symptoms include many symptoms that can cause anxiety, such as these:[1, 2, 3]

 - Restlessness